victorges/spreadsheets/README.md

 Spreadsheets
 ============

 This application has been developed by Victor Gonçalves Elias during a remote interview with Palantir Technologies, while pursuing an internship position at the company.

-This is basically a spreadsheet application with basic funcionalities like mathematical expressions with +, -, * and / operations and parentheses, and referencing other cells to make more complex expressiions.
+It is basically a spreadsheet application with basic funcionalities like mathematical expressions with +, -, * and / operations and parentheses, and referencing other cells to make more complex expressiions.

 ============

+Things worth noting about the development and application current state:

  - It has been developed in Java 7, with the default Swing GUI toolkit.
 It's been developed and tested on an OS X 10.9 computer, so there may be some differences when running it on a Windows system (probably just the general look and feel).